-Although the target of a 5 year land supply has not been met, there are a number of reasons for this as set out above, however reference should also be had to the recommendations and conclusions of this AMR.
+The target of a 5 year housing land supply has not been met, however, there are a number of reasons for this, as set out above.
+Reference should also be made to the recommendations and conclusions of this AMR.

 Reference should be made to the recommendations and conclusions of this AMR.